zenoss/zenoss-go-sdk/health/README.md

 Relationships are set when each component is defined, by specifying the Target it will affect (or not specifying if it is the highest level component or lives on its own).
 If the referenced Target component is not explicitly defined, it will be created automatically.
 In that case, its basic properties will be general health status and heartbeat (if at least one component that impacts it has enabled heartbeat).

-Currently, the health status of the Target is calculated as follows:
+By default, the health status of the Target is calculated as follows:
 * Target is `Healthy` if all of its components have status `Healthy`.
 * Target is `Degrade` if one or less than half of the components have status `Degrade`.
 * Target is `Unhealthy` if at least one component has status `Unhealthy` or half or more of the components have status `Degrade`.
+* The above can be modified by specifying a custom function `TargetHealthFn` in the [config](#config).
 * Target receives messages indicating specific non-healthy components and their statuses.
-* Target has a heartbeat if at least one of its components has a heartbeat.
+* Target has a heartbeat if at least one of its components (or itself if explicitly set) has a heartbeat.

 ## How to use